react-native-community/cli/docs/projects.md

 A path to a directory where iOS source files are located.
 In most cases, you shouldn't need to set it, unless you have multiple `Podfile` files in your project.

+#### project.ios.unstable_reactLegacyComponentNames

+> Note: Only applicable when new architecture is turned on.

+Please note that this is part of the **Unstable Fabric Interop Layer**, and might be subject to breaking change in the future, hence the `unstable_` prefix.

+An array with a list of Legacy Component Name that you want to be registered with the Fabric Interop Layer.
+This will allow you to use libraries that haven't been migrated yet on the New Architecture.

+The list should contain the name of the components, as they're registered in the ViewManagers (i.e. just `"Button"`).

 #### project.android.appName